neondatabase/website/content/docs/introduction/high-availability.md

 - **Pageservers**

  Pageservers act as a local disk cache, ingesting and indexing data from the WAL stored by Safekeepers and serving that data to your compute.
+To ensure high availability, Neon employs secondary Pageservers that maintain up-to-date copies of project data.

-In case of a Pageserver failure, data remains safe in cloud object storage, but impacted projects may become temporarily unavailable until the system reassigns them to a healthy Pageserver.
-The system continuously monitors the health of Pageservers using a heartbeat mechanism to ensure timely detection and failover.
+ In the event of a Pageserver failure, data remains safe in cloud object storage, but impacted projects may become temporarily unavailable until the system reassigns them to a secondary Pageserver.
+The system continuously monitors Pageserver health using a heartbeat mechanism to ensure timely detection and failover.

 - **Object storage**